Directions:

 Metallic Bonding

-- A metallic bond occurs in metals.
+What is a Metallic Bond?- A metallic bond occurs in metals.
 A metal consists of positive ions surrounded by a “sea” of mobile electrons.

 Name 4 Characteristics of a Metallic Bond.